Turtle and Wildlife Friendly Lighting for Coastal Properties: Florida and Gulf Coast Guide | Access Fixtures

 Sea turtles — including loggerhead, green, and leatherback species — nest on Florida and Gulf Coast beaches in numbers that make the region one of the most ecologically significant nesting zones in the world.
 Artificial light at night (ALAN) is one of the primary documented threats to successful nesting and hatchling survival.
 Florida counties have responded with ordinances that are specific, enforceable, and carry real penalties.

-This guide covers what those ordinances require, what Amber 590nm (Color Temp filter) actually means in practice, and how to specify outdoor lighting that protects wildlife without compromising safety or functionality.
+This guide covers what those ordinances require, what Amber 590nm (Color Temp filter) means in practice, the latest research on coastal ALAN impacts, and how to specify outdoor lighting that protects wildlife without compromising safety or functionality.

 Why Standard LED Fixtures Harm Sea Turtles